 No matter where you live, you can always have a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it within your home.
-This is why when temperatures start to drop beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to supply enough heat to your home to keep you warm and comfortable.
+This is why when temperatures start to drop beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to provide enough heat to your home to keep you warm and comfortable.

-If you happen to live in a region where you could go with either a heat pump or a furnace, there are a couple things to contemplate.
+If you happen to live in an area where you could go with either a heat pump or a furnace, there are a couple things to contemplate.
 Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one area to another and do not actually have to produce heat themselves.
 They simply move heat that already exists from one place to another, such as from outside your home to inside your home.

 A furnace might sometimes be less costly to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.